michaelwangcode/one-portfolio/README.md

 ## About

-Next, create the About section of the site.

 The About section consists of a header and two paragraphs of text.

 The text is padded and formatted with a flex layout.